VincentSchaik/CryptoFinance/README.md

 * Lagged returns and volatility estimates to capture momentum and mean-reversion effects.
 * One-hot encoded sentiment labels and constructed interaction terms between sentiment and price momentum.
 * Scaled numerical features with standardization where appropriate and persisted preprocessing parameters for reuse.
+* Ensured that time order was strictly preserved for all models to avoid data leakage.
+* Verified that no rows contained null values across the dataset.
+* Used cyclical transformations for month and day-of-week using sin/cos encoding to better capture seasonality and periodicity.
+* For tree-based models (e.g., Random Forest), created lag features to represent sequential dependencies.

 ### Machine Learning Guiding Questions
 * **What are the specific objectives and success criteria for your machine learning model?** – The objective is to flag next-day price jumps of at least 1%; success is judged by hold-out accuracy, ROC-AUC, and class-level precision/recall recorded in the notebooks (e.g., XGBoost reached 0.7178 accuracy with ROC-AUC 0.5866 on the reserved test window, while Logistic Regression achieved 0.6963 accuracy).